 Financial Freedom happens when you have enough money to be able to do what you want.
-Making money works for you, rather than the other way around.
+Making money works for you rather than the other way around.
 Don’t get me wrong.
 It means not having to live paycheck to paycheck.
-It means having control over your finances and being able to pursue your passions and what makes you happy.
-If you want to leave your job, you can afford to live off the money you have saved.
-If you want to take a break from your career, then you can take some time out to follow your passions.
+It means controlling your finances and pursuing your passions and what makes you happy.
+If you want to leave your job, you can afford to live off your saved money.
+If you want to take a break from your career, you can take some time to follow your passions.

 What does Financial Freedom mean to you?

-Now that might seem like a dream come true for many of you reading this, or it might seem like an impossible dream to others.
-Financial freedom to me means having enough money to be able to support myself through an emergency, or life event, and start to build out a secure life for myself.
-Many years ago when I was made redundant, I had paid off my debts but had focussed on this so aggressively, I had no emergency to fall back on.
-With only one source of income, when this came to an abrupt end, I did not have enough money to last me through the summer in London.
+Now that might seem like a dream come true for many of you reading this, or it might seem impossible for others.
+Financial freedom means having enough money to support me through an emergency or life event and build a secure life.
+Many years ago, when I was made redundant, I had paid off my debts but had focussed on this so aggressively I had no emergency to fall back on.
+With only one source of income, when this ended abruptly, I did not have enough money to last me through the summer in London.
 It was during this summer I started this blog and started this journey from being broke to achieving financial freedom.

 “A goal is a dream with a deadline.” ~ Napoleon Hill

 I have been creating an annual and monthly budget for years.
-I always work out what is in my bank accounts at the start of each month, and then also what is on my credit cards too.
-Stress comes from not knowing, and if you know your finances, you feel more in control of your life.
+I always work out what is in my bank accounts at the start of each month and what is on my credit cards.
+Stress comes from not knowing; if you know your finances, you feel more in control of your life.

 Financial freedom comes from spending less than your income, Spending less from your outgoings and increasing your income.
 Prioritise your basic needs, then look at all other expenses too.

 If you have started 2023 saddled with debt.
 Don’t despair.
 January is always a tough month.
-Christmas is an expensive time, and suddenly house bills and credit card bills start to trickle through.
-If you are paid a monthly salary, then there is usually a really long time between your payments!
+Christmas is an expensive time, and house and credit card bills suddenly trickle through.
+If you are paid a monthly salary, there is usually a long time between your payments!
 Prioritising your debts is key as it will hold you back from being able to save, and it’s often a source of stress too.
 Making a plan to reduce your debts without racking up more is a great goal to commit to this year.

 I recommend using the Plum app to save and invest.
-Using AI takes money out of my account throughout the money and I use this splitter to save for an emergency fund, and a rainy day fund and also tested the waters of investing.
+Using AI takes money out of my account throughout the money, and I use this splitter to save for an emergency fund and a rainy day fund and tested the waters of investing.
 I do not recommend investing until you have paid off your debts and prioritised saving for an emergency fund.
 Why not try it for yourself?

 My key goal this year is to build financial wealth.
 I have spent years paying off debt and building an emergency fund.
-I bought an investing course last year but then became too busy to apply these learnings.
-The Crypto and Stock Market have been volatile in 2022, and it promises to be again this year.
-With warnings of a 2023 recession, and deflation.
-So many ‘experts’ on TikTok, YouTube and Instagram are offering their views on what to do next, but make sure you check what these experts are telling you.
-Also be really careful of scams this year, which target people wanting to get out of debt or make money quickly.
-Research before you buy.
+I bought an investing course last year but became too busy to apply these learnings.
+The Crypto and Stock markets have been volatile in 2022 and promise to be again this year.
+With warnings of a 2023 recession and deflation.
+So many ‘experts’ on TikTok, YouTube and Instagram offer their views on what to do next, but make sure you check what these experts tell you.
+Also, be really careful of scams this year, which target people wanting to get out of debt or make money quickly—research before you buy.

 When Jeff Bezos asked Warren Buffet why so many people don’t copy his way of investing.
 He responded, “nobody wants to get rich slowly.”